 One option is to add attributes as dropdown menus above the table.
 You can do this using the Filter dropdowns field on the product table settings page:

 Select Custom here.
 Then, in the Custom filters field, type in “attributes” if you want to include a filter for every attribute in your store.
 Alternately, you can include only specific attributes, by creating a list separated by commas.
 For each attribute, you'll want to preface the unique slug with att: (for example,

-This will place a shortcode on your page that automatically generates your product table, based on the settings you customized.
-To see it in action, check out the page on the front end of your site:
+To see it in action, add a shortcode and then check out the page on the front end of your site: